 Introduction

 The Platte River Recovery Implementation Program (Program or PRRIP) is responsible for implementing certain aspects of the recovery plans for three threatened and endangered species including the highly endangered whooping crane (Grus americana).
-More specifically, the Program’smanagement objective is to improve survival of whooping cranes during migration through increased use of the Associated Habitat Reach (AHR) of the Platte River in central Nebraska (PRRIP 2006a).
+More specifically, the Program has a management objective to improve survival of whooping cranes during migration through increased use of the Associated Habitat Reach (AHR) of the Platte River in central Nebraska (PRRIP 2006a).
 This ninety-mile reach extends from Lexington, NE downstream to Chapman, NE and includes the Platte River channel and off-channel habitats within three and a half miles of the river (Figure 1.1).